ILIAS-eLearning/ILIAS/Services/MediaObjects/README.md

 ## Video

-- ILIAS renders the video tag with preload="auto" to tell the browser to load the basic video data like the length into the player.
-This enables in almost all browsers a preview image of the video, but not in all, e.g. Safari decides to save even more bandwidth here.
+- ILIAS renders the video tag with the attribute `preload="auto"` to tell the browser to load the basic video data like the duration into the player.
+In almost all browsers this enables a preview image of the video, but not in all, e.g. Safari decides to save bandwidth instead.